Skip to main content

 Which lasts longer: microblading or threading?

 Microblading lasts significantly longer.
 Microblading is semi-permanent, lasting 12-18 months before needing a touch-up.
 Threading is temporary hair removal, lasting only 2-4 weeks before hair grows back and you need another session.
-Microblading requires maintenance once a year, while threading requires maintenance every few weeks.
+Microblading only needs the occasional refresh touch-up as it fades (typically every 12–24 months), while threading requires maintenance every few weeks.

 Does threading hurt more than microblading?